-You can get this 2019 updated universal adapter from Amazon that you can use in France and all the countries you’ll visit.
+You can get this all-in-one universal adapter from Amazon that you can use in France and all the countries you’ll visit.

-To avoid burning out your electronics, also bring a converter plug that runs at 220-240 volts.
+To avoid burning out your electronics, also bring a converter plug (good product example here) that runs at 220-240 volts.
 While most modern devices such as laptops and phones have built-in converters, check if your other appliances have dual-voltage switches.

 15. Get Insured